Disease Guide ·Cat Allergies ·2026

 6What breeds are most prone to allergies?

-Siamese, Persian, Devon Rex, and Sphynx cats show higher rates of allergies.
-Sphynx cats, with their hairless skin, are particularly susceptible to skin reactions.
-However, any cat regardless of breed can develop allergies.
-Mixed breed cats are commonly affected too.
+Siamese, Persian, Devon Rex, and Sphynx show higher rates.
+Sphynx, with hairless skin, are particularly susceptible.
+However, any breed can develop allergies.
+Mixed breeds are commonly affected too.

 7Does pet insurance cover cat allergy treatment?

-Most policies cover allergies if your cat is enrolled before symptoms appear.
-Since allergies are chronic with costs of $400–$2,000/year, insurance pays back well over time.
-Monthly medications and vet visits consistently exceed deductibles.
-The critical thing is enrolling before any allergy symptoms are noted in your cat's medical records.
-Prescription diets may or may not be covered depending on your plan.
+Most policies cover allergies if enrolled before symptoms appear.
+At $400-$2,000/year, costs exceed deductibles.
+Enroll before any symptoms appear in medical record.
+Prescription diets may or may not be covered.

 Marcel Janik, founder of RealVetCost